 Yolo County’s farmers and farmworkers need secure, affordable housing on the lands they care for.

 California’s agricultural success depends on the labor of hundreds of thousands of farmworkers.
-About 90% of these workers are Spanish-speaking immigrants.
-Roughly ¾ are undocumented, and an estimated ⅓ live in overcrowded or unsafe conditions.
+About 90% of these workers are Spanish-speaking immigrants, ¾ are undocumented, and an ⅓ live in overcrowded or unsafe conditions.

 The report concludes that “farmworkers need permanent, affordable housing they can own.”
 The same is true for next generation’s farm business owners, who say high land and housing prices are a primary barrier to establishing successful businesses.

-In fact, the lack of affordable housing in rural Yolo County affects just about everybody working in agriculture:
+In fact, the lack of affordable housing in rural Yolo County affects everybody in agriculture:

 Casagraria, an emerging community land trust (CLT), seeks to address this problem by creating permanently affordable housing and equity for farmworkers and underserved farmers.
 CLTs are 501(c)3 nonprofit organizations that acquire and steward land for community benefit—ensuring that housing remains affordable across generations.
 Qualifying (typically low-income or historically marginalized) residents can own their homes subject to resale restrictions, while the underlying land remains in trust.

-Casagraria is the first community land trust we know of that is designed to support rural farmworkers and underserved farmers in California.
+Casagraria is the first community land trust that is designed to support rural farmworkers and underserved farmers in California.
 This emerging CLT aims to:

 By moving land to community ownership and housing to worker ownership, Casagraria is helping to root equity, resilience and belonging in California’s food system.